aletcherhartman/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > and neomycin

-*Observations* - What is your response to the question above? - streptomycin is effective in treating humans against only 3 bacteria in this data set all of witch are gram positive.
-Outside of treating humans has a mid range effectiveness.
+*Observations* - What is your response to the question above? - streptomycin is effective in treating humans against only 4 bacteria in this data set 3 of witch are gram positive and 1 gram negative.
+Outside of treating humans it has a mid range effectiveness.
 Neomycin is effective in treating humans against 9 bacteria in this data set, 5 gram negative and 4 gram positive, the largest number of any antibiotic.
 Penicillin had the widest spread of effectiveness with the highest and lowest mic.
-It is effective in treating humans against 5 gram positive bacteria in this data set.
+It is effective in treating humans against 6 gram positive bacteria in this data set.

 \- Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - 2 and 4

-- Why? - two helped me see the bigger picture and four made it easy to see how effective they actually were in humans
+- Why? - two helped me see the bigger picture and four made it easy to see how effective they actually were in humans since I limited it to showmic only mic values at or under the effectiveness threshold for humans

 #### Guiding Question 2